About this notice

 Automated decision making and profiling

 When you apply to volunteer we will ask you for your demographic and background information.
 We use this to make decisions that help us shape the programme and assign you relevant roles.
 We do not use it to make a decision about whether you can volunteer for us.
-This process will always involve human intervention.
 It also enables us to monitor the effectiveness of our programmes for different groups and fulfil our commitment to diversity and inclusion.

 We also use this data - anonymised and at an aggregate level – for reporting, evaluation, and research purposes.
-As explained in the section below detailing ‘Your rights under GDPR’, you have a right to object to this processing or where you have given us your consent you have the right to withdraw your consent.
+As explained in the section below detailing ‘Your rights under GDPR’, you have a right to object to this processing or, where you have given us your consent including in relation to special category data, you have the right to withdraw your consent.
 If you would like to exercise your right to object or withdraw consent, we will stop processing your data whilst we investigate whether an exemption applies.
 We will also clearly communicate the implications of any ending to our processing with you.

 Sharing your personal data